 When you put your health in the hands of a medical professional, a certain moral and legal standard of care must be provided.
 When this standard is not met, patients can get hurt – or worse.

-Medical malpractice is responsible for roughly 100,000 patient deaths each year, according to the Institute of Medicine.
+Diagnostic errors are a leading cause of medical malpractice, resulting in an estimated 795,000 deaths or permanent disabilities annually in the US, according to a 2023 Johns Hopkins Medicine study..
 In the unfortunate situation of a wrongful death, the victim’s family has the legal right to be compensated for their loss.

 Read below to learn more about medical malpractice and its legal implications…